joel99/16726_p3/README.md

 :---:|:---:|:---:
 ![fruit_full](./figures/fruit_ba_cyc_10k.png)  |  ![fruit_ablate_cyc](./figures/fruit_ba_ablate_cyc_10k.png) | ![fruit_ablate_patch](./figures/fruit_ba_ablate_patch_10k.png)

 Overall: Qualitatively, the results are all decent but not spectacular.
+Undedrstandably, many images do not map easily, e.g, when source contains people instead of just apples.
+Interestingly, many color maps are not very robust; note that apples, which are more diverse in color, often map to strangely colored oranges.

 Cycle consistency slightly improves structure conservation, e.g. compare the full vs ablation in orange-2-apple row 2 columns 3 and 4; the overall pith it still retained whereas without cycle consistency the target appears more similar to an uncut apple; other outlines are more blurred.
+This is fairly consistent with the intended design of cycle consistency.

-Patch discrimination ablation most noticeably introduces artifactual microtextures in the generated images, e.g. consider col 3 and 4 for the last row of apple2orange.
+Patch discrimination ablation most noticeably introduces artifactual microtextures in the generated images, e.g. consider col 3 and 4 for the last row of apple2orange (which is totally consistent with the intended effect of patch wise loss).
+However, the difference is not clear for the cat-2-cat maps, I think this is largely because the mapping is harder and the models are both kind of poor.